 11 Scenarios

 A scenario is a what-if model.
-It allows you to explore and calculate different future situations (scenarios) without changing values in the worksheet.
+It allows you to explore and calculate different potential future situations (scenarios) without directly changing the values in your worksheet.

-In a scenario, you give some variable cells (known as changing cells) different values and calculate the effect of the changes on certain result cells.
-The result cells contain formulas with references to the changing cells.
+In a scenario, you assign different values to specific variable cells (known as changing cells) and then calculate the resulting effect of those changes on your designated result cells.
+The result cells contain formulas that reference the changing cells.

-For example, you might want to compare best-case and worst-case scenarios for the annual profit of a coffee shop, based on different costs.
-The result cell is the cell with the calculated profit.
-The changing cells are the cells with the costs.
+For example, you might want to compare best-case and worst-case scenarios for a coffee shop’s annual profit, based on varying costs.
+In this case, the result cell would be the cell where the profit is calculated, and the changing cells would be the cells containing the cost values.

-Identifying the changing cells and result cells is key for creating scenarios.
+Identifying the changing cells and the result cells is crucial when creating scenarios.

 It is recommended to always save the current situation in a scenario, for example under the name Current.

-In Figure 11.1, you see a calculation model of a coffee bar.
-The gray cells are the variable cells.
+shows a calculation model for a coffee bar.
+The gray cells represent the variable cells.

-In addition to the current situation, the owner of the coffee bar “The Brown Bear” wants to explore two other scenarios to see the effect on the profit.
+In addition to analyzing the current situation, the owner of “The Brown Bear” coffee bar wants to explore two other scenarios to understand their potential impact on profit:

-- Higher prices, lower costs and more advertising
+Higher prices, less order costs and more advertising

 Task 11.1 File: BrownBean.xlsx